Rotator Cuff Tendonitis Overview

 One of the most common health conditions experienced by individuals is shoulder pain.
 The shoulder is a large, complex joint with a unique arrangement of muscles, ligaments and bones, including the rotator cuff.
 The rotator cuff, composed of four tendons responsible for controlling the arm’s rotation and elevation, is a common source of pain in millions of Americans.
 Rotator cuff pain can be the cause of rotator cuff tendonitis in many cases.
-Proudly serving the Vail, Aspen and Denver, Colorado communities, Dr. Peter Millett specializes in treating and diagnosing a wide range of shoulder tendonitis cases.
+Dr. Peter Millett specializes in treating and diagnosing a wide range of shoulder tendonitis cases.

 Rotator cuff tendonitis is classified as an inflammation of the rotator cuff tendons along with an inflammation of the bursa.
 This form of shoulder tendonitis is typically caused by repetitive overhead activities, such as throwing, or an injury to the rotator cuff.
 Rotator cuff tendonitis is typically considered one of the mildest forms of a rotator cuff injury.